isomerpages/moe-kentridgesec/_about-krss/Departments/Craft & Technology.md

 third_nav_title: Departments
 ---
 ### Overview
-<p align="justify">We believe every student has the ability to make connections, think critically, strive for continual improvement and have a deep appreciation of design, food science and the aesthetics. </p>
+We believe every student has the ability to make connections, think critically, strive for continual improvement and have a deep appreciation of design, food science and the aesthetics.

+**Art Unit**<br>
-**Art Unit**<p align="justify">Besides providing understanding of visual elements, aesthetics, and skills in handling various media and conceptual tools, our Art students in KRSS are also actively involved in using their art skills to improve the community by using Arts & Crafts to raise awareness and instill a sense of responsibility to protect and preserve the environment.</p>
+Besides providing understanding of visual elements, aesthetics, and skills in handling various media and conceptual tools, our Art students in KRSS are also actively involved in using their art skills to improve the community by using Arts & Crafts to raise awareness and instill a sense of responsibility to protect and preserve the environment.

 **Nutrition Food Science Unit**<br>
 Our aim is to nurture concerned citizens who take an active role in bettering the lives of those around them through their knowledge in nutrition and health, food literacy and food science.